machouinard/aviation-weather-from-noaa/readme.txt

 = 0.3.3 =
 * Fix code that was preventing TAF from displaying
 * Fix transients not being deleted on update
+* Add check for USA, Canada and Australia if 3 characters entered for ICAO

 = 0.3.1 =
 * Refactor per WordPress coding standards